Fast, exact (but unstable) spin spherical harmonic transforms: Complexity analysis and numerical experiments

-\newlength{\matrixwidth} The source of the numerical stability seen above has been traced to the system defined by \eqn{\ref{eqn:fourier_coeff}}, which is specified explicitly as a matrix system in \eqn{\ref{eqn:matrix_fwd}}.
-As an example, in \fig{\ref{fig:illmat}} we show the triangular matrix ${}_0 \mathbf{D}_\mz$ defining this system for $\elmax=50$ and $\mz=38$.
-The matrix is extremely poorly conditioned with condition number $6\times10^{14}$.
-We have investigated a number of numerical methods for solving these ill-conditioned systems, including a singular value decomposition (SVD), preconditioning, the generalised minimal residual method (GMRES), iterative refinements and various re-normalisations; however, without success.
-It may indeed be possible to solve these systems with a suitable numerical method that we have not yet tried and so we make the system shown in \fig{\ref{fig:illmat}}, with correct ${}_0 \vect{\Ft}_\mz$ and ${}_0 \vect{\ft}_\mz$ vectors, available for download\footnote{\url{http:www.mrao.cam.ac.uk/~jdm57/research/fsht.html}} in case others wish to examine the system and have more success in solving it.
-Alternatively, it may be possible to rewrite the original formulation of our fast algorithms so that the equations are normalised in such a way as to avoid these ill-conditioned matrices, however we have as yet been unable to do this.
+We have investigated a number of numerical methods for solving these ill-conditioned systems, including a singular value decomposition (SVD) \cite{press:1992}, preconditioning \cite{press:1992}, the generalised minimal residual method (GMRES) \cite{press:1992}, iterative refinements \cite{press:1992} and various re-normalisations; however, without success.
+It may indeed be possible to solve these systems using alternative numerical methods, hence we make data defining the system shown in \fig{\ref{fig:illmat}}, with the correct ${}_0 \vect{\Ft}_\mz$ and ${}_0 \vect{\ft}_\mz$ vectors, available for download\footnote{\url{http:www.mrao.cam.ac.uk/~jdm57/research/fsht.html}} in case others wish to examine the system and have more success in solving it.
+Note that, although we have examined the numerical stability of the spin $\spin=0$ case only, our algorithms will also be unstable for other spin values since the corresponding linear systems that must be inverted will exhibit similar structure to the system displayed in \fig{\ref{fig:illmat}} (\ie\ increasingly large off-diagonal terms).
+It may be possible to rewrite the original formulation of our fast algorithms so that the equations are normalised in such a way as to avoid these ill-conditioned matrices, however we have as yet been unable to do so.
 Nevertheless, the conditioning of these systems is only a problem when inverting the system, thus it is only the fast forward spin spherical harmonic transform that suffers from this instability problem.
 The inverse spin spherical harmonic transform is likely to be accurate to high precision up to band-limits where the reduced Wigner \dmatsmall-functions can be computed accurately.
-However, we have not tested the inverse transform in isolation since a stable forward transform that is exact (to numerical precision) does not exist currently on the $(\saa_\saai, \sab_\sabi)$ grid positions defined by \eqn{\ref{eqn:nodes_theta}} and \eqn{\ref{eqn:nodes_phi}}.
+However, we cannot test the inverse transform in isolation since a stable forward transform that is exact does not exist currently on the $(\saa_\saai, \sab_\sabi)$ grid positions defined by \eqn{\ref{eqn:nodes_theta}} and \eqn{\ref{eqn:nodes_phi}}.